AswinAsok/millionjs/presentation/complile.md

 ## Compile Step

--   The optimizing complier will analyse the DSL and target the hyperscript of the source code to remove redundant code.
+-   The optimizing complier will statically analyse the DSL and target the `hyperscript`(output of dsl compliation) of the source code to remove redundant code.

 -   The complier implements `node flattening` and static `tree hoisting` which targets the hyperscript and improves the load time and rendering speed.